Published January 5, 2026 by Story.law Editorial Team

 How Do Founders and Finance Teams Run Equity With These Platforms?

 Founders and finance leads typically pay for a cap table platform, an e-signature tool, and a lawyer to help operate it all correctly.
-Story.law's Aegis replaces all three with one subscription—building the lawyer logic directly into the software to produce an accurate cap table from founders' mess of documents with zero risk of founder error.
+Story.law offers a standalone cap table product starting at $99/month, with AI-only and lawyer-supervised options, so teams can start lower-cost while still getting document-grounded accuracy.

 1.